 For more information about volunteering to be a referee, visit our website www.aysosm.org for schedules of upcoming training opportunities.

 The growing participation of youth in ASYO has alerted us to one important fact, the need for parent involvement.
 Here is an excellent and rewarding chance for parents of Division U6 or U8 players to learn the game and be active with your child while he/she is playing soccer.

 Each U6 and U8 team needs to supply at least 2 parent referees.
 At least one trained parent referee from each team must be present for each game.
 Training is provided.

-The U10 division uses three referees for each game, a referee who works the middle of the field and two assistant referees.
+The U10/U12 divisions uses three referees for each game, a referee who works the middle of the field and two assistant referees.
 These are all volunteer positions.
-Each U10 team is required to provide at least one assistant referee, for whom training will be provided, to be available each Saturday.
-Bonus points for U10 tournament seeding will be awarded for assistant referee participation on the following basis:
+Each U10/U12 team is required to provide at least one assistant referee, for whom training will be provided, to be available each Saturday.
+Bonus points for U10/U12 tournament seeding will be awarded for assistant referee participation on the following basis:

-Note: Points for tournament consideration are awarded for the last five games of the season with a maximum of 3 points per game, yielding 15 total.
-Bonus points could push the total to 17 points.
-Team ARs will have until 5:00 pm on the Wednesday prior to the weekend game to confirm their availability for their child’s game.
-If unconfirmed, that AR position becomes available to any trained AR.
+For U10, points for tournament consideration are awarded for the last five games of the season with a maximum of 3 points per game, yielding 15 total points.
+Bonus points could push the total to 18 points.

 This program is designed to meet the needs of physically and mentally challenged children.
 Participants play a regular fall season and register at spring registration.
 Each child has a buddy that participates weekly with them on the playing field for individualized instruction and encouragement.
 For more information, contact the VIP League Coordinator by email (email@example.com).